xapple/gefes/README.md

 The acronym `gefes` stands for **G**​enome **E**​xtraction **F**​rom **E**​nvironmental **S**​equencing.

 This is yet another pipeline for assembling the short reads produced by shotgun-metagenomic sequencing experiments in an attempt to recompose full microbial genomes.
-With this tool, we could like to reconstitute the functional potential of the important bacterial and archaeal players in aquatic environments.
+With this tool, we would like to reconstitute the functional potential of the important bacterial and archaeal players in aquatic environments.

-It was developed by Lucas Sinclair (<lucas.sinclair@me.com>) while working in the Limnology department at the Evolution Biology Center of Uppsala University.
-The code has an MIT license and everyone is welcome to use, modify or extend the pipeline.
+This source code is propriety of Envonautics Ltd. (http://www.envonautics.com)

 ## Warnings: